 Cenote Dzitnup these days is used as a swimming hole.
 Two ropes have been extended across the water, presumably for the less confident swimmers, and a wooden walkway has been built across one side to provide access.
 And there’s a lifeguard on duty whenever the cenote is open to visitors.

-Getting there is easy.
-It’s only a few minutes driving outside Valladolid and easy to find.
+Getting to Cenote Dzitnup is easy.
+It’s only a few minutes’ drive outside Valladolid and easy to find.
 Or if you prefer, it’s also an easy bicycle ride along straight, flat roads.
 From the parking lot, it’s only a few dozen feet down a narrow passageway carved out of the rock into the main cavern.
 I’ve been there a couple of times now and never found the place crowded, although the size of the parking lot suggests that it can get busy.

-- There is a charge to enter, but it’s minimal.
+- There is a fee to enter, but it’s minimal.
+That also means it’s closed after hours.

 - The water is refreshing, but the air inside the cave can get hot and humid.